Jaspersoft/js-visualize-components-samples/pages/input-controls/events.md

 }
 ```

-### When the report URL is not found in the JRS server.
+### When the report URL is not found in the JasperReports Server.
-Another possible situation is when the report URL is not found in the JRS server.
+Another possible situation is when the report URL is not found in the JasperReports Server.
 In this case, the error object
 will contain:
 ```json
 {